kataras/build-a-better-web-together/request-body-bind.md

 #### Custom Marshaling

-Is possible unmarshaling data and the key of a map by the `encoding.TextUnmarshaler` interface.
+It's possible to unmarshal data and the key of a map by using the `encoding.TextUnmarshaler` interface.

 ----